 |Poker||1000||Need to estimate|

 As you can see, we are starting with a very rough estimate.
-Over time (and a number of future posts!) we will fully explore each of the items above to refine our budget.
-We will share each of these explorations in a post so that you will learn the financial ins and outs of poker travel along with us.
+Over time, we will fully explore each of the items above to refine our budget.
+We will share each of these explorations in a post so that you will learn the financial ins and outs of long-term travel along with us.

-If you have any questions about the initial budget we are building or why any of our numbers are as they are, feel free to ask in the comments.
+If you have any questions about our initial budget, feel free to ask in the comments.

 Like this post?
 Head on over to the sidebar and subscribe.
 You will be alerted whenever a new Poker Pilgrims blog post goes live!